-1. BUDGET & GRANT NEEDS - 15 POINTS A&B. ACTIVITIES, TIMELINE, STAFFING, & BUDGET 10 points DIRECTIONS EXPLANATION • Complete tables in question 1.A (5 points available) and 1.B (5 points available) to provide a timeline and budget information for local assistance and BMP activities.
+1. BUDGET & GRANT NEEDS - 15 POINTS A&B. ACTIVITIES, TIMELINE, STAFFING & BUDGET 10 points DIRECTIONS EXPLANATION Complete tables in question 1.A (5 points available) and 1.B (5 points available) to provide a timeline and budget information for local assistance and BMP activities.
 The dates entered should be more specific than a year to receive full points.
-The years listed should not be outside of the grant period. • Use the table in question 1.A to identify the timing of project activities, identify the source(s) of funding to support key local assistance activities and identify source(s) of staff.
-Local assistance funds under the project may be used to cover work performed by existing staff as well as staff hired specifically for the project. • Complete the table in question 1.B to develop budgets for the BMPs checked in Part I G. of the application and the project activities listed in Table 1.
+The years listed should not be outside of the grant period.
+Use the table in question 1.A to identify the timing of project activities, identify the source(s) of funding to support key local assistance activities and identify source(s) of staff.
+Local assistance funds under the project may be used to cover work performed by existing staff as well as staff hired specifically for the project.
+Complete the table in question 1.B to develop budgets for the BMPs checked in Part I G. of the application and the project activities listed in Table 1.
 A. See notes below for eligible and ineligible local assistance activities.
-The cost-share rate for local assistance Identify the estimated total eligible project costs for all best management practice (BMP) construction and installation. activities may not exceed 70 percent of the eligible costs identified in this section and the grant amount that may be requested for local • Enter BMP costs into column A, row 1 (cell A1) and cell A2, as applicable. assistance activities may be up to 40% of the grant amount allocated for best management If BMP Flat Rates will be used, calculate the amount to enter into Column A. If requesting local assistance, identify the total eligible costs associated with local assistance activities.
-Enter total local assistance costs into cell A4. practices, whichever is less.
+The cost-share rate for local assistance Identify the estimated total eligible project costs for all BMP construction and installation. activities may not exceed 70% of the eligible costs identified in this section and the grant amount that may be requested for local Enter BMP costs into column A, row 1 (cell A1) and cell A2, as applicable. assistance activities may be up to 40% of the grant amount allocated for BMPs, whichever is If BMP Flat Rates will be used, calculate the amount to enter into Column A. If requesting local assistance, identify the total eligible costs associated with local assistance activities.
+Enter total local assistance costs into cell A4. less.
 The calculation is: \$ Flat Rate/0.7 = Column A \$ entry.
 Explain in Question 1.C. which BMPs and unit quantities that will be cost-shared under NR 154.03(1)(j) Flat Rates.

-DIRECTIONS EXPLANATION Column B calculates 70% cost-share on BMP and local assistance totals.
-Enter the state share amount(s) being requested for BMPs under the grant into cells C1 and C2, as applicable.
-The maximum state cost share rate is 70% for best Column C is a summary of the grant request.
+- Column B calculates 70% cost-share on BMP and local assistance totals. - Enter the state share amount(s) being requested for BMPs under the grant into cells C1 and C2, as applicable.
+The maximum state cost share rate is 70% for BMPs.
+Contact the DNR if economic hardship consideration is necessary. - Enter the state share amount being requested for local assistance under the grant into cell C4. - Column D Local Share amounts are calculated by subtracting Column C from Column A.

+Column C is a summary of the grant request.
 Keep in mind that the total of the amounts in cells C1 + C2 + C4 must be less than or equal to \$600,000.
-The total of the requested grant amounts you enter must not exceed the grant cap of \$600,000. management practices.
-(Contact DNR if economic hardship consideration is necessary.)
-The amount that can be requested for local assistance may be up to 40% of the grant amount allocated for best management • Enter the state share amount being requested for local assistance under the grant into cell C4. practices or up to 70% of the total eligible local assistance costs, whichever is less.
-See local assistance calculation examples in the instructions. • Column D Local Share amounts are calculated by subtracting Column C from Column A. instructions.
+The total of the requested grant amounts you enter must not exceed the grant cap of \$600,000.

+The amount that can be requested for local assistance may be up to 40% of the grant amount allocated for BMPs or up to 70% of the total eligible local assistance costs, whichever is less.
+See local assistance calculation examples in the instructions.